We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Our Ratings: Ease of Use 4/5; Odor 5/5; Effectiveness 4/5; Value 4/5

-We also noted that the manufacturer offers recommendations for different application rates to fit a variety of growing situations.
-Users may feed at each watering (as we did) with a solution of ¼ or ½ teaspoon per gallon of water, or increase the ratio to 1 teaspoon per gallon for a biweekly or monthly feeding schedule.
-Instructions are also given for use in hydroponic systems, siphon feeders, irrigation injectors, or for foliar spray.
+Dyna-Gro offers recommendations for different application rates to fit a variety of growing situations.
+You can feed at each watering with a solution of ¼ or ½ teaspoon per gallon of water or increase the ratio to 1 teaspoon per gallon for a biweekly or monthly feeding schedule.
+They also provide instructions for use in hydroponic systems, siphon feeders, irrigation injectors, or foliar spray.

-Get the Dyna-Gro fertilizer for indoor plants at Amazon or Greenhouse Megastore.
+Get the Dyna-Gro fertilizer for indoor plants at Amazon or Walmart.

 Best for Cactus